Opportunity for Public Comment

 Each draft Research Plan is posted for public comment for 4 weeks.
 The USPSTF topic leads, with the assistance of the EPC researchers, review all of the comments received, revise the draft plan, and develop a final Research Plan.
 The final Research Plan is then posted on this Web site.

 The research team at the EPC independently implements the final Research Plan by conducting a systematic review of the evidence to address the questions posed by the USPSTF.
-The research team presents a draft Evidence Report to the full USPSTF at one of its in-person meetings.
-After the meeting, each draft Evidence Report is shared with a panel of external subject matter experts and posted for public comment for 4 weeks.
-Based on feedback received from Task Force members, subject matter experts, and the public, the research team finalizes the Evidence Report and prepares a manuscript summarizing the evidence for publication in a peer-reviewed journal or on this Web site.
+The research team presents a draft Evidence Review to the full USPSTF at one of its in-person meetings.
+After the meeting, each draft Evidence Review is shared with a panel of external subject matter experts and posted for public comment for 4 weeks.
+Based on feedback received from Task Force members, subject matter experts, and the public, the research team finalizes the Evidence Review and prepares a manuscript summarizing the evidence for publication in a peer-reviewed journal or on this Web site.

 During one of its in-person meetings, the entire USPSTF reviews the evidence, evaluates the benefits and harms of the clinical preventive service, and discusses and develops one or more specific recommendations.